silverstripe/silverstripe-fulltextsearch/docs/en/Solr.md

 	<?php
 	class MyResultsExtension extends Extension {
 		/**
-		 * Adds extra information from the solr-php-client repsonse
+		 * Adds extra information from the solr-php-client response
 		 * into our search results.
 		 * @param $results The ArrayData that will be used to generate search
 		 *        results pages.